milesj/shapeshifter/README.md

 #### Arrays

-An `array` is a dynamic list of values, with the type of the value defined by the `valueType` property.
+An `array` is a dynamic list of values, with the value's type defined by the `valueType` property.

 ```json
 "messages": {